netxms/netxms-doc/admin/web-services-monitoring.rst

 Data collection process
 =======================

-Data collection process from server point of view should be following:
+The data collection process from the server point of view is:

-1. Server finds web service definition by given name, passes any parameters to it, and gets back URL and headers with all macros expanded.
+1. The server finds the web service definition by the given name, passes any parameters to it, and gets back the URL and headers with all macros expanded.

-2. Server determines agent to be used for request (based on zone settings, node settings, agent availability, etc.).
+2. The server determines the agent to be used for the request based on zone settings, node settings, agent availability, etc.

-3. Server sends request to selected agent.
-Request consists of URL, headers, and document path.
+3. The server sends the request to the selected agent.
+A request consists of an URL, headers, and document path.

-4. Server waits for response from agent and processes retrieved data as for any other DCI type.
-For instance discovery server provides new instance discovery method - “web service” which accepts web service name with optional arguments and path to the root element of the document where enumeration will start.
-Each sub-element of given root element will be considered separate instance.
+4. The server waits for a response from the agent and processes the retrieved data similar to any other DCI type.
+For instance, the discovery server provides a new instance discovery method - “web service” which accepts a web service name with optional arguments and path to the root element of the document where enumeration will start.
+Each sub-element of the given root element will be considered a separate instance.

-Actual requests and response parsing is implemented on agent level.
-This provides necessary flexibility for accessing services not directly reachable from management server as well as offload response parsing from server to agents.
+Actual requests and response parsing is implemented on the agent level.
+This provides the necessary flexibility for accessing services not directly reachable from the management server as well as offloads response parsing from the server to agents.

-Data collection process from agent point of view is following:
+The data collection process from the agent point of view is:

-1. Agent receives web service request (URL, authentication data, headers) and list of elements to retrieve from server.
+1. The agent receives a web service request (URL, authentication data, headers) and list of elements to retrieve from the server.

-2. Agent checks document cache if requested URL was already retrieved and data is within configured cache retention time.
-If yes, values of requested elements from cached data is returned to server.
+2. The agent checks the document cache if the requested URL was already retrieved and data is within configured cache retention time.
+If so, values of the requested elements from cached data are returned to the server.

-3. Agent performs HTTP request using provided service data.
-If request is successful retrieved document parsed into tree form and values of requested elements returned to server.
-No additional configuration should be required on agent side.
+3. The agent performs an HTTP request using the provided service data.
+If the request is successfully retrieved, the document is parsed into tree form and values of the requested elements are returned to the server.
+No additional configuration should be required on the agent side.

 Examples
 ========

-This example will show how to use the same web service json otput for instances and then to collect data.
+This example shows how to use the same web service JSON output for instances and then to collect data.

-So we assume that configuration is already done and we have web service with "WebService1" name, that returns next json:
+We assume that the configuration is already done and we have a web service with the "WebService1" name, that returns a JSON data structure as:

 .. code-block:: json